redislabs-training/ru102js/README.md

 # Subscribe to our YouTube Channel / Follow us on Twitch

 We'd love for you to [check out our YouTube channel](https://youtube.com/redisinc), and subscribe if you want to see more Redis videos!
-We also stream regularly on our [Twitch.tv channel](https://www.twitch.tv/redisinc) - follow us to be notified when we're live.
+We also stream regularly on our [Twitch.tv channel](https://www.twitch.tv/redisinc) - follow us to be notified when we're live or checkout our [streaming schedule](https://developer.redis.com/redis-live/).